St. Croix damage from above

 Toppled trees lie on a tennis court after Hurricane Maria battered St. Croix.
 REUTERS/Jonathan Drake

-Shipping containers strewn around the main port in St. Croix.
+Shipping containers strewn around the main port are seen from a Marine Corps MV-22 Osprey surveying damage from Hurricane Maria in St. Croix.
 REUTERS/Jonathan Drake

-Toppled shipping containers and a destroyed road in St. Croix.
+Toppled shipping containers and destroyed road is seen from a Marine Corps MV-22 Osprey surveying damage from Hurricane Maria in St. Croix.
 REUTERS/Jonathan Drake

-Residents working on their roof in a badly damaged neighborhood in St. Croix.
+Residents working on their roof in badly damaged neighborhood are seen from a Marine Corps MV-22 Osprey surveying the aftermath from Hurricane Maria in St. Croix.
 REUTERS/Jonathan Drake

 Next Slideshows